TechLabs-Berlin/H8-Identifier/H8identifier_Blogpost.md

 ## Hateful posts and cyberbullying disturb internet users

-Disturbing posts on minorities, political opponents and content creators can be found all over the internet.
+Disturbing posts about minorities, political opponents, and content creators can be found all over the internet.
 Some might be discomforting but others may be threatening.
-There are even structured, organized threats from right-wing trolls and conspiracy theorists, who deliberately torpedo discussions and flood the news feeds and comments of political opponents with hate, insults and death threats.
+There are even structured, organized threats from right-wing trolls and conspiracy theorists, who deliberately torpedo discussions and flood the news feeds and comments of political opponents with hate, insults, and death threats.
 In short: there should be no space for hate speech on the internet.
-The riots of the Capitol was just one of many events which could possibly be avoided if hate campaigns via social media were detected and the spread blocked.
+The recent riots of the Capitol were just one of many events that could be avoided if hate campaigns via social media were detected and the spread blocked.

 ## The idea of the h8 identifier was born.

 We wanted to train a classifier, which can differentiate between hate and non-hate speech. h8 identifier should give a warning if the threshold for too much hate is reached before such a message can be spread to cause more harm.

-We are a team of three people with different backgrounds but one common interest: motivation to make the internet a friendlier place.
-In our vision the h8 identifier should be displayed as a hate seismograph to screen hateful comments and posts.
-We focused on youtube, one of the most frequented social media platforms nowadays.
-Our target group is the youtuber, who can disable these comments, and also people who want to enjoy a video without hateful comments.
-The user can access the h8 identifier through a web application and input a youtube video url.
-H8 identifier will display the hate analysis and give recommendations based on the percentage of hate comments.
+We started with a team of five people with different backgrounds but one common interest: motivation to make the internet a friendlier place.
+In our vision, the h8 identifier should be displayed as a hate seismograph to screen hateful comments and posts.
+We focused on Youtube, one of the most frequented social media platforms nowadays.
+Our target group is the YouTuber, who can disable these comments, and also people who want to enjoy a video without hateful comments.
+The h8 identifier should work as a browser extension rather than a bot and ideally should have its own website for users to have a review and give feedback.

-Our project is divided into two chunks:
+Our team consists of three more experienced and two newbie-yet-motivated techies.
+Our project divided into two chunks:

-1. Developing a Machine Learning pipeline which takes comments of a youtube video and generates a feasible prediction of the hate.
+1. Developing a Machine Learning pipeline which takes comments of a Youtube video and generates a feasible prediction of the hate.
 2. Developing a web application and visualize the personalized results of the hate in statistics relevant for the user.

 # A The Machine Learning pipeline: from the youtube url to the hate prediction

 ## 1. Input Youtube comments in a JSON with a Youtube API.

 Google offers multiple Youtube APIs for different usage.
-The official Python client library can be found here [googleapiclient](https://googleapis.github.io/google-api-python-client/docs/epy/index.html).
+The official Python client library can be found here [Google API Client](https://googleapis.github.io/google-api-python-client/docs/epy/index.html).
 We found a suitable API to export youtube comments in a JSON file.
 Thanks to this helpful [repository.](https://github.com/googleapis/google-api-python-client)

-One major limitation of the the Youtube API ([Comments: list  |  YouTube Data API  |  Google Developers](https://developers.google.com/youtube/v3/docs/comments/list)) is the limitation of 100 items per request.
+One major limitation of the the Youtube API ([Comments: list](https://developers.google.com/youtube/v3/docs/comments/list)) is the limitation of 100 items per request.
 Nevertheless, this enables us to predict the hatefulness of the most recent 100 comments of a video.

 Our solution for that problem: Using pageToken parameter from the API we can analyze all comments and subcomments.
 We successfully implemented that feature on 30.01.2021.